-Final exams will count for 20% of the overall grade for each high school course.
+Final exams will count for 10% of the overall grade for each high school course.
 Georgia Milestone Assessments and other state mandated assessments may not be exempt.

-Final exams for students in high school credited courses may be exempted provided students meet the following requirement: 90 average or above in the course and no more than 3 unexcused absences.
+Final exams for students in high school credited courses may be exempted provided students have a 90 average or above in the course.